The origins of Workship: How to use your work to worship God

 The Hebrew root for work (avad) is also the root for service, particularly serving God in worship.
 I believe the two activities are meant to be integrated.
 Our work should be done in a way that honours God, which serves God and others, that worships God.
 By combining the two English words: work and worship, I hope to challenge people to integrate their faith and work.

-Kara Martin is Project Leader with Seed, MBA Curriculum Developer with Excelsia College, and former Associate Dean of the Marketplace Institute at Ridley College in Melbourne.
+Kara Martin is Project Leader with Seed, lectures at Mary Andrews College, and was formerly Associate Dean of the Marketplace Institute at Ridley College in Melbourne.
 She has worked in media and communications, human resources, business analysis and policy development roles, in a variety of organisations, and as a consultant.
 She was Director of the School of Christian Studies for three years and has lectured with the Brisbane School of Theology, Macquarie Christian Studies Institute and Wesley Institute.
 Kara has a particular passion for integrating our Christian faith and work, as well as helping churches connect with the workers in their congregations.
 She is married to David, and they have two amazing adult children: Jaslyn and Guy.
 Volume 1 of Workship: How we can Use our Work to Worship God was published in April 2017.
-Volume 2 of Workship: How we can Flourish in our Working will be published in June 2018.
+Workship 2: How we can Flourish at Work was published in May 2018.

 To contact Kara for speaking or interview opportunities, please email: email@example.com